kimnivore/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+  Context API provides a way to share values(props) between components without having to prop drill through every level of the tree.
+It helps to keep the state clean and is best used when there is global data to be shared with many components or when passing data through intermediate components.
+In short -- it allows for ease of sharing props with various components.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  Redux is a state management library that can be used with React (and other languages) to provide a single source of truth for the data(state) in our application.
+It requires, a store, actions and reducers to be implemented.
+    -Store: where all of the state(data) is stored; it is known as the single source of truth because this is where all the data is kept.
+    -Actions: are objects with 2 properties: type & payload.
+When an event occurs, an action object from the action creator is sent to the reducer.
+    -Reducers: are pure functions that take in 2 arguments: the current state and the action object.
+The reducer receives the action object from the action creator and it creates a new state with the action.
+It passes this new state to the store and the UI is updated.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+  Redux-thunk allows us to to make asynchronous API calls from action creators.
+The redux-thunk middleware intercepts action creator data.
+If it it is an action then the data is forwarded to the reducer.
+If it is a function, it invokes the thunk and passes the dispatch function in as an argument.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+  My favorite is Redux!!
+Although it can be confusing to use at first because of the multiple steps to set up, you can clearly see what each of the parts are doing.
+The state is all in one place and you can easily pass just the pieces that you need for each component.
+Best of all, there is no more prop drilling and confusion.